PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 The code for generating the results graphics shown above can be found in the *Python* script `data/Analysis.py`, which can be used as an example for your own evaluations or as a ready-to-use program.
-The two data files `data/ambient_lowTrigger.csv` and `data/Pechblende.csv` contain data recorded wiht the CERN DIY detector and the program  `scGammaDetector.py` and can be analyzed with `Analysis.py`.
+The two data files `data/ambient_lowTrigger.csv` and `data/Pechblende.csv` contain data recorded with the CERN DIY detector and the program  `scGammaDetector.py` and can be analyzed with `Analysis.py`.
 The first data set was recorded with a low trigger threshold with ambient radioactivity only, while the second measurement was made with a sample of radioactive pitchblende with trigger threshold well above the noise level.